 2019 Lifetime Achievement Award

-The 2019 award was presented to Dr. Noni MacDonald at the 25th Canadian Conference on Global Health in October 2019.
+The 2019 award was presented to Dr. Noni MacDonald at the 25th Canadian Conference on Global Health.

 Dr. Noni MacDonald has demonstrated incredible leadership and a deep commitment to improving health for children in Canada and internationally, over the span of 37 years.
 Dr. MacDonald’s major areas of interest provide abundant evidence of her impact on Global Health, leadership internationally in vaccine research and use, and, through MicroResearch, building research capacity in Africa.